robwillup/mithrandir/docs/Languages_And_Frameworks/Go/Functions/2023-11-05@Go_Functions_Syntax.md

 In Go, to specify parameters for your functions you first...

-> **Player:** Sorry, but there's another thing I don't know.
-What are parameters?
+> **Player:** What are parameters?
 >
-> **Hint System:** Ok, let's see...
-Think of a paper printer as our function.
+> **Hint System:** Think of a paper printer as our function.
 We can say that one of the "parameters" to the printer is a paper sheet.
 You cannot use a paper printer to print an apple, or a cat.
 The only thing that fits is a paper sheet.
 So in programming, a parameter tells other parts of your code what can go into the function.

 You first add the name of the parameter then the type, e.g.: